fidalgodev/fidalgo_info/src/content/setup/homeItems.md

     },
     {
       name: 'Lifx Tiles',
-      description: "This tiles are amazing, specially at night.
-Gives me that soft light so I can get into the zone.
-They're also RGB and you can controll them with your phone and Voice Assistant of choice.",
+      description: "These tiles are amazing, especially at night.
+It gives me that soft light so I can get into the zone.
+They're also RGB and you can control them with your phone and Voice Assistant of choice.",
       link: 'https://www.amazon.co.uk/LIFX-Suitable-indoor-White-lighting/dp/B07543MM1Y',
       top: '10',
       left: '90',